karanimwarimu/simplerawchatbot/README.md

 Notes
 Chat history is only in memory.
 Restarting the server clears it.

-Models can be large; ensure you have enough RAM/VRAM.

 To run with Docker, you can extend this project with a Dockerfile.